-The world today is an amazing place.
-Take Svart, the world’s first energy-positive hotel located above the Arctic Circle.
-It’s a project that looks to harvest and save the same kind of energy in the far north as they have in projects to the south (where warmer climates make cutting carbon footprints a considerably easier task):
+While the threat of Climate Change is ever-growing, there are some who are looking with optimism to the future.
+Svart, for example, is the world’s first energy-positive hotel located above the Arctic Circle.
+Designed by Norwegian architecture firm Snøhetta, it is a project that looks to harvest and save the same kind of energy in the far north as they have in projects to the south (where warmer climates make cutting carbon footprints a considerably easier task):

 “In collaboration with Arctic Adventures of Norway, Asplan Viak and Skanska, Snøhetta has designed “Svart” the world’s first Powerhouse hotel, at the foot of the Svartisen glacier that runs through Meløy municipality in northern Norway.
 The hotel is situated just above the Arctic Circle.”

-You might recognize the renowned architecture firm’s name from that underwater restaurant we wrote about a few months back: Around the world: This underwater restaurant in Norway looks crazy awesome.
+You might recognize the firm’s name from the underwater restaurant we wrote about a few months back: Around the world: Underwater Restaurant Opens in Norway.

-Now, you can dine below the waves, or sleep above the Arctic Circle, in the same country, courtesy of the same firm, Snøhetta, and their mission to redefine the relationship humans have with nature and the natural landscape that surrounds them.
+Now, you can dine below the waves, or sleep above the Arctic Circle, in the same country, courtesy of Snøhetta, and their mission to redefine the relationship humans have with nature and the natural landscape that surrounds them.

-This is cool for two reasons (more than two, certainly, but we’ll try and sum it up as such): One, well, just look at the pictures; you’ve disappeared completely into the pristine green and rolling hills of one of the world’s most peaceful corners, and you’re not leaving a negative footprint; disturbing/destroying when you visit.
+This is interesting for two reasons (more than two, certainly, but we will sum it up as such): One, well, just look at the pictures; you’ve disappeared completely into the pristine green and rolling hills of one of the world’s most peaceful corners, and you’re not leaving a negative footprint; disturbing/destroying when you visit.

 And two, it’s an incredible feat of sustainable engineering.

 Here’s what it is, and how it’s done: